Back to Nanoleaf Guides

 Remove the Device From the Matter Controller and Re-Add

 Nanoleaf firmware updates that regenerate credentials make the existing fabric entry permanently stale.
 Remove the device from the controller: in Apple Home press and hold the tile then select Remove Accessory; in Google Home go to device settings then Remove device.
-Do not factory reset the Nanoleaf device yet — instead open the Nanoleaf app and navigate to device Settings then Matter or Integrations to find a fresh Matter QR code or setup code, then re-add using that code.
+Do not factory reset the Nanoleaf device yet — instead open the Nanoleaf app and go to device Settings then Matter or Integrations to find a fresh Matter QR code or setup code, then re-add using that code.

 3